English - United States

 Google Shopping can be managed by an agency.
 Since the platform can be time-consuming for retailers to manage in-house, some retailers employ an agency to manage their campaigns.

 A CSS enables advertisers to place ads on the Google Shopping carousel.
 To use Google Shopping, all retailers need to work with at least one CSS.
-You might even want to work with two or more.
+For some retailers in Europe, you might even want to work with two or more.

 From within Google Ads it’s possible to add star ratings to your Google Shopping ads.
 This shows shoppers how reputable your products and brand are, increasing your reputation and making your ads more attractive.